TheLegendOfMataNui/LOMNHook/BetterSaver/readme.md

 `bool RemoveFloatValue(ushort ID)`

 The Microcode API works by repurposing unused conversation flag bits into instructions that will be executed when the conversation is run.
-Care has been taken to make all-zeroes (the value that a legacy flag will have) equal the 'Boolean Set True' instruction, which mimics the legacy behavior.
+Care has been taken to make all-zeroes in the Microcode bits (the values that a legacy flag will have) equal the 'Boolean Set True' instruction, which mimics the legacy behavior.

 bit 0: Type of value.
 0 = Boolean, 1 = Integer.
 bit 1: Operation I. Boolean: 0 = Set, 1 = Toggle.
 Integer: 0 = Set, 1 = Increment or Decrement.
 bit 2: Operation II.
 Boolean: Set: 0 = True, 1 = False.
 Toggle: 0, Unused.
 Integer: Set: The value to be set to.
 Increment or Decrement: 0 = Increment, 1 = Decrement.
 bit 3: ID Mode.
 0: Operate all non-Microcode bits that are set to 1 as their own ID, 1: Use all non-Microcode bits as a single 32-bit integer.

 The Microcode for a conversation flag will be stored in bits 24-27.
 In other words, the above bits go here: